Z-API/z-api-docs/docs/instance/device.md

 {
   "phone": "",
   "imgUrl": "",
-  "about": "Olá!
-Eu estou usando o WhatsApp.",
+  "about": "Recado do perfil do contato",
   "name": "",
   "device": {
       "sessionName": "Z-API",